Beep…beep …

 Here are the most significant differences between the two QR Code types:

-Regular QR Code | QR Code with GS1 Digital Link |
+Regular QR Code | GS1 QR Code |

-Contains a brand URL, such as websites, product pages | Contains GS1 Digital Link—a special URL built with GS1 standard |
+Contains a brand URL, such as websites, product pages | You must decorate a GS1 Digital Link in a specific syntax, like a UTM, and use it in QR Code |

 Primarily used for and by the marketing team to share vivid resources and engagement | The marketing and IT team that manages GTIN master data can use it for respective goals |